 Writer.
 Speaker.
 Apologist for the beauty of pugs.
 Ex-competitive figure skater.
 Mental health advocate.
 Still rocks out sometimes.

-Laura Zera’s writing can be found in the New York Times, the Washington Post, DAME Magazine, Quartz, Catapult, Full Grown People, McSweeney’s, The Rumpus and other places, and she is a regular contributor to the Seattle Times.
-She has completed a memoir and is at work on a novel set in South Africa.
+Laura Zera’s writing can be found in the New York Times, the Washington Post, DAME Magazine, Quartz, Catapult, Full Grown People, McSweeney’s, The Rumpus, Hippocampus and other places, and she was previously a regular contributor to the Seattle Times.
+Laura is at work on a novel set in South Africa, and a radical revision of her memoir manuscript.
 She is also a speaker for the mental health organization The Stability Network.

 (For a resume, see my LinkedIn profile.)

 - I was a race car driver in a former life and hang on to a shred of that exhilaration in my present existence.
 The grab handle on the passenger side of my Mini Cooper is well used.

 - I cry easily, which makes the rest of my family laugh.

 - For several years, I was listed in the phone directory under my dog’s name, Pug Ozwald.
 I asked the phone company if they could put an umlaut over the ‘u’ in pug and told her my “roommate” was Danish.